watari3/GitBucket-Wiki/CommentAction.md

 This value is saved when users have pushed including the ```#issueId``` to the commit message.
 At the same time, store it to the ```CONTENT``` column.
 This comment is displayed.
 But it can not be edited by all users, and also not counted as a comment.

+#####merge
+This value is saved when users have merged the pull request.
+At the same time, store the fixed value "Merge" to the ```CONTENT``` column.
+Therefore, this comment is not displayed, and not counted as a comment.